-Teams will design a cube that can purify challenge water to drinking water standards according to the 2022 Problem Statement.
-They will develop a working prototype of their design and describe the design in a document called an Engineering Documentation Package (EDP).
+Teams will design a cube that can capture carbon dioxide (CO2) using a direct air capture (DAC) technique in alignment with the 2024 ChemE Cube Problem Statement.
+Teams will develop a working prototype of their design and describe the design in a document called an Engineering Documentation Package (EDP).
 The EDP contains information about the design, and includes a description of the process, technical data, chemical information, and information on hazards and safeguards.

 Teams will be required to consider safety as they conceptualize the design.
-They will also be required to complete safety training prior to working in the lab or with a 3D printer or other fabrication tools to develop a prototype.
+They will also be required to complete safety training prior to working in the lab or with a 3D printer, if applicable, or other fabrication tools to develop a prototype.
 When the team has completed a prototype (i.e., the cube mini-plant hardware that will be used in the competition) and an EDP (signed by a supervising faculty member), a team of safety professionals will review the design and conduct two compliance audits (online and onsite).
 Safety professionals will assess the design and the physical prototype for hazards, ensure that these hazards have been mitigated to the extent possible, and that adequate safeguards are present to protect participants and audience members during operation of the prototype on competition day.